Quechuan languages: Pronouns

-In Quechua, there are seven pronouns.
+In Quechua, there are seven pronouns, gender distinction does not exist.
 First-person plural pronouns (equivalent to "we") may be inclusive or exclusive; which mean, respectively, that the addressee ("you") is or is not part of the "we".
 Quechua also adds the suffix -kuna to the second and third person singular pronouns qam and pay to create the plural forms, qam-kuna and pay-kuna.
 In Quechua IIB, or "Kichwa", the exclusive first-person plural pronoun, "ñuqayku", is generally obsolete.

 Adjectives

-Adjectives in Quechua are always placed before nouns.
-They lack gender and number and are not declined to agree with nouns.
+Adjectives in Quechua are always placed before nouns and are invariable.